Your learner doesn't need to try harder. They just need to be taught the way their brain learns.

 Lisa is incredibly knowledgeable in designing reading interventions and instruction for students with learning disabilities.
 As a special education teacher, I refer to her for some of my most difficult cases.

-- Special Educator
+- Mrs. S, Special Educator

 When we started working with Lisa we were so thankful to finally find someone who understood our son’s needs and how to address them!
 We saw significant improvement in his reading, and his confidence.
 I don’t know where we would be without her knowledge, and expertise, we remain forever thankful for all she has done for our family!